SIMEXP/niak/README.md

 [![Build Status](https://circleci.com/gh/SIMEXP/niak.svg?style=shield&circle-token=:circle-token)](https://circleci.com/gh/SIMEXP/niak) [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

-Important disclaimer: the NIAK team is committed to continue maintenance of this software until the end of 2020, but is not developping new features.
-The NIAK team will discontinue the software past 2020.
+Important disclaimer: the SIMEXP lab has stopped developing or maintaining the NIAK library.

 The neuroimaging analysis kit (NIAK) is a library of functions for the preprocessing and connectivity analysis of large functional neuroimaging data, using GNU Octave, and distributed under a MIT license.
 Essential documentation can be found on the [NIAK website](http://niak.simexp-lab.org/).
 The NIAK is developed and maintained by members and collaborators of the [SIMEXP laboratory](simexp-lab.org), Department of Computer Science and Operations research ([DIRO](http://en.diro.umontreal.ca/home/)), Geriatric institute of Montreal ([CRIUGM](http://www.criugm.qc.ca/)), [University of Montreal](http://www.umontreal.ca/english/).
 Many of the functions of the kit are based on software developed over the years by members and collaborators of the [Brain Imaging Center](http://www.bic.mni.mcgill.ca/), [McGill University](http://www.mcgill.ca/).
 See the [contributors](https://github.com/SIMEXP/niak/wiki/NIAK-contributors) page for more details.